Ginger Baker: Legacy

-Baker's style influenced many drummers, including John Bonham, Peter Criss, Neil Peart, Phil Collins, Stewart Copeland, Ian Paice, Terry Bozzio, Dave Lombardo, Tommy Aldridge, Bill Bruford, Alex Van Halen, Danny Seraphine and Nick Mason.
+Baker's style influenced many drummers, including John Bonham, Peter Criss, Neil Peart, Stewart Copeland, Ian Paice, Terry Bozzio, Dave Lombardo, Tommy Aldridge, Bill Bruford, Alex Van Halen, Danny Seraphine and Nick Mason.

 Modern Drummer magazine described him as "one of classic rock's first influential drumming superstars of the 1960s" and "one of classic rock's true drum gods".
 AllMusic described him as "the most influential percussionist of the 1960s" and stated that "virtually every drummer of every heavy metal band that has followed since that time has sought to emulate some aspect of Baker's playing".
 Although he is widely considered a pioneer of heavy metal drumming, Baker expressed his repugnance for the genre.

 Drum! magazine listed Baker among the "50 Most Important Drummers of All Time" and has defined him as "one of the most imitated '60s drummers", stating also that "he forever changed the face of rock music".
 He was voted the third greatest drummer of all time in a Rolling Stone reader poll and has been considered the "drummer who practically invented the rock drum solo".
 In 2016, he was ranked 3rd on Rolling Stone's "100 Greatest Drummers of All Time".

 According to author and columnist Ken Micallef in his book Classic Rock Drummers: "the pantheon of contemporary drummers from metal, fusion, and rock owe their very existence to Baker's trailblazing work with Cream".
 Neil Peart has said: "His playing was revolutionary – extrovert, primal and inventive.
 He set the bar for what rock drumming could be. [...]
 Every rock drummer since has been influenced in some way by Ginger – even if they don't know it".

-In Popular Culture

-Ginger Baker was portrayed by actor Derek Aasland in the Emmy nominated Hendrix, a 2000 biographical television film directed by Leon Ichaso about the life of Jimi Hendrix.

 Personal life

 Baker was infamous for his irascible personality and violent temper, as well as for confrontations with musicians and fans.
 Rolling Stone reporter David Fricke wrote in 2012 that even in old age, "you get close to Baker at your peril."

 Baker was married four times and fathered three children.
 Baker and his first wife, Liz Finch, had their first child, Ginette Karen, on 20 December 1960.
 Baker's second daughter, Leda, was born 20 February 1968.
 Baker's son, Kofi Streatfield Baker, was born in March 1969 and named after Baker's friend, Ghanaian drummer Kofi Ghanaba.
-Kofi himself is also a drummer, notably playing with Uli Jon Roth and Glenn Hughes.
+Kofi is also a drummer, notably playing with Uli Jon Roth and Glenn Hughes.